 'Almost 2/3 of UK workers claim tiredness negatively impacts on productivity at work' - Willis Towers Watson Report, 2017

 We are partnering with UK businesses to offer employees exclusive trade-rate prices on our Guru Mattress.
 Our trade-rate prices are not available on the retail market for a comparable product, and will save your employees hundreds of pounds.
 In short, it’s an offer worth exploring.

-With our Guru Mattress to support your employees throughout the night, participating UK businesses are tackling the productivity problem head on.
+With our Guru memory foam mattress to support your employees throughout the night, participating UK businesses are tackling the productivity problem head on.
 We’re talking smiles in the morning, maybe even spontaneous offers to make coffee, but most important of all a productive team and a successful future.

 We are looking for UK businesses and corporate partners to join our productivity plan.

 Discover Perfect Sleep